-An endoscopy is a common medical procedure used to examine your body from the inside with a tiny camera.
-This can help your doctor to investigate unusual symptoms and make a diagnosis, or help perform certain operations.
+An endoscopy is a common medical procedure that's used to examine your body from the inside with a tiny camera.

-An endoscopy procedure can also be used to carry out a biopsy, in which a small tissue sample is taken for analysis.
+An endoscopy procedure can also be used to carry out a biopsy, where a small tissue sample is taken for analysis.
 A biopsy is a common diagnostic procedure for a wide range of conditions, including bowel cancer and stomach cancer1.

 What happens during an endoscopy?

-An endoscopy isn’t painful but most people experience a little bit of discomfort similar to that of a sore throat or indigestion.
-It will last between 15 minutes and an hour1.
+An endoscopy isn’t painful, but most people experience a little bit of discomfort similar to that of a sore throat or indigestion.
+The procedure usually lasts between 15 minutes and an hour1.

 After the endoscopy

-Your doctor will advise you about when you can expect to hear any results from your endoscopy procedure.
+Your doctor will advise you on when you'll hear the results from your procedure.
 If necessary, you may be referred to a different specialist for ongoing diagnosis or treatment, such as cancer treatment.

 Endoscopies are very safe procedures and the risk of any complications is very low.
 However, there is a chance that you will experience: